Lower School

 Social Studies / Science

 Students spend one semester studying social studies and one semester studying science.
 They not only learn grade-level content in various social studies and science classes, but they also work to improve reading comprehension and note-taking skills.
 Students master essential strategies to learn factual information and are also directly taught how to demonstrate their knowledge in written form.
-Hands-on laboratory experiences help students grasp scientific concepts that are introduced in texts as well as understand the scientific method.
-Topics in social studies progress from the study of basic communities in the first grade to the history of the world in older grades.
-Students are also introduced to basic elements of geography and map skills.
-Topics of study in science include animal and plant life, body systems, earth and space.
+Hands-on laboratory and STEM experiences help students grasp scientific concepts that are introduced in texts as well as understand the scientific method.